HristovCodes/Hotel-Reservations/README.md

 ![Screenshot of menu page](./menu.png)

 ## Features:
-- feature 1
+- per role permissions
-- feature 2
+- accounts system (managed by an admin)
-- feature 3
+- ability to add new users, clients, reservations and rooms
-- feature 4
+- edit stuff
-- feature 5
+- pagination, searching, filtering and sorting of all data
-- feature 6
+- reservation price is automatically calculated (no more calculations on paper!)